 When asked whether she’d heard about UX design before, Sagan admitted that it was completely new.
 It was the promise of creativity that drew her in—and she knew she wanted a job in the tech industry.
 Not only did CareerFoundry seem like the best value for her money compared to doing a university degree elsewhere.
 The flexibility of the course also hugely appealed to her, as this meant she could continue working full-time while she became certified.

 One of Sagan’s top priorities was making the transition as quickly as possible.
-Through sheer determination (and a few late nights), she finished the course in an impressive 5 months while working 40 hours a week—5 months less than the average time it takes to finish a CareerFoundry UX course.
+Through sheer determination (and a few late nights), she finished the UX Design Program in an impressive 5 months while working 40 hours a week—5 months less than the average time it takes to finish a CareerFoundry UX course.
 She cites the fact that the course was so interesting as a force for her motivation, as well as the value of having a mentor to guide her through the process.
 “I really liked having that connection, being able to ask questions and talk to folks who are already in the industry.”

 She also notes that having the opportunity to work on your own projects is a wonderful way to come away from the programme with a portfolio that can be shown during interviews.
 In fact, she found the course so comprehensive that she felt like she’d gotten the same level of experience as she would have gotten in an internship.